 CASA also seeks to detect, track, analyze, and predict tornadoes or processes leading to tornadogenesis (McLaughlin et al. 2009).
-Most previous studies involving analysis or simulation of tornadic storms have focused on supercells (e.g., Klemp et al. 1981; Klemp and Rotunno 1983; Rotunno 1993; Dowell and Bluestein 1997; Dowell et al. 2004b).
-While not as common as tornadoes within supercells, nonsupercellular tornadoes make up a significant portion of tornado occurrences.
-Trapp et al. (2005) found evidence suggesting that approximately 20% of tornadoes within the continental United States are not associated with cellular convection, and that most tornadoes from noncellular convection occur in association with bow echoes, or LEVs (e.g., Weisman 1993), within an MCS, as was the case on 8-9 May 2007.
+Most previous studies involving analysis or simulation of tornadic storms have focused on supercells (e.g., Klemp et al. 1981; Klemp and Rotunno 1983; Rotunno 1993; Dowell and Bluestein 1997; Dowell et al. 2004a).
+While not as common as tornadoes within supercells, non-supercellular tornadoes make up a significant portion of tornado occurrences.
+Trapp et al. (2005) found evidence suggesting that approximately 20% of tornadoes within the continental United States are not associated with cellular convection, and that most tornadoes from non-cellular convection occur in association with bow echoes, or LEVs (e.g., Weisman 1993) within an MCS, as was the case on 8-9 May 2007.

-This study addresses two major goals: 1) developing and demonstrating the ability of an EnKF method in assimilating real data from radars with different operating characteristics (including S-band WSR-88D radars with 360° scans and X-band CASA radars with sector scans) to accurately estimate the state of a mesoscale convective system and 2) assessing the added value of CASA radar data in the resulting analyses.
-The remainder of this paper is organized as follows.
-Section 2 describes the details of the 8-9 May 2007 MCS case, the radar data used and their preprocessing, the numerical model used, and the EnKF data assimilation method and procedure.
+This study addresses two major goals: (1) developing and demonstrating the ability of an EnKF method in assimilating real data from radars with different operating characteristics (including S-band WSR-88D radars with 360 degree scans and X-band CASA radars with sector scans) to accurately estimate the state of a mesoscale convective system; and (2) assessing the added value of CASA radar data in the resulting analyses.
+The remainder of this paper is organized as follows: Section 2 describes the details of the 8-9 May 2007 MCS case, the radar data used and their pre-processing, the numerical model used, and the EnKF data assimilation method and procedure.
 In section 3, results of the EnKF analysis are presented and analyzed.
-Section 4 contains further discussion, a summary, and our conclusions.
+Section 4 contains further discussion, summary, and conclusions.

-2. Case, data, and methods
+2. Case, Data, and Methods

-In this study, we apply a version of the ARPS EnKF data assimilation system (Tong and Xue 2005b; Xue et al. 2006; Tong and Xue 2008b), modified to allow the use of mixed-microphysics ensembles, to assimilate the CASA and WSR-88D radar data gathered on 8-9 May 2007 during the first tornadic case observed by the CASA IP-1 radar network.
-During this event, an MCS with a pronounced LEV developed and moved through much of southwest/central Oklahoma and passed directly over the CASA IP-1 network.
-This system spawned two tornadoes confirmed as category 1 events on the enhanced Fujita scale (EF-1) and one confirmed EF-0 tornado in central Oklahoma between 0354 and 0443 UTC, just north of the IP-1 network.
+In this study, we apply a version of the ARPS EnKF data assimilation system (Tong and Xue 2005b; Xue et al. 2006; Tong and Xue 2008a), modified to allow the use of mixedmicrophysics ensembles, to assimilate the CASA and WSR-88D radar data gathered on 8-9 May 2007 during the first tornadic case observed by the CASA IP-1 radar network.
+During this event, a MCS with a pronounced LEV developed and moved through much of southwest/central Oklahoma and passed directly over the CASA IP1 network.
+This system spawned two confirmed EF-1 tornadoes and one confirmed EF-0 tornado in central Oklahoma between 0354 UTC and 0443 UTC, just north of the IP-1 network.